Weed Management

 Pea Leaf Weevil

-In the spring pea leaf weevil adults fly to legume fields where females lay eggs near the base of the host plant.
+In the spring, pea leaf weevil adults fly to legume fields where females lay eggs near the base of the host plant.
 The larvae feed on Rhizobium nodules.
 At maturity, larvae pupate in the soil and adults emerge to feed on leaves until late summer.
 Adults overwinter in field margins or alfalfa.
-Fortunately, there is no evidence of Sitona lineatus overwintering in stored grain.
-Pea leaf weevils are spreading outwards from the southwest corner of Saskatchewan and are a pest to watch for.
+Pea leaf weevils do not appear to overwinter in stored grain.
+Where yield loss occurs, it is primarily due to larvae feeding on Rhizobium nodules, reducing nitrogen availability to the crop.

-Where yield loss occurs, is primarily a result of the larvae feeding on the Rhizobium nodules reducing nitrogen to the crop.
+Pea leaf weevil territory is expanding from the southwest corner of Saskatchewan, and it is a pest to watch for.
 Seed treatments are the only available control for larvae feeding in faba beans.
-Control products currently registered for pea leaf weevil control in faba beans include seed treatments from the insecticidal group neonicotinoids.
+Control products currently registered for pea leaf weevil in faba beans include neonicotinoid seed treatments.

 Other Pests